Yuba City Contractor Insurance? What do you need to know?

 If, you’re a Contractor, depending on your specialty, that means you know the in’s and out’s and in-between’s of framing, roofing, glass installation and more.
 While you’ve got the know-how on everything construction, do you really know what it takes to keep you and your business protected in case of a lawsuit or loss?
 If you’re searching for Yuba City Contractor Insurance, here is my list of the six most important commercial insurance policies you need.

-Every business owner knows General Liability Insurance is one of the most important, if not the most important, insurance policy they can cary.
+Every business owner knows General Liability Insurance is one of the most important, if not the most important, insurance policy they can carry.
 A General Liability policy protects you and your company in the event of a lawsuit.
 If you’ve been sued before, you know this single act has the potential to completely ruin your business.

 People associate business with money, and as a result, those lawsuits are generally much higher than personal lawsuits.
 As such, most General Liability Policies provide coverage of at least $1,000,000.
 General Liability Policies include protections for personal injury, slander, bodily injury, property damage, and much more.
 This policy is the first step to protecting your business as a Contractor.